Are you considering starting a home business? Here are some planning issues, tax rules and tips to keep in mind.

 - Automobile expenses.You will need to track your business use of your car as opposed to your personal use.
 It is advisable to keep a daily logbook recording business use and note the odometer reading at beginning and end of the year.
 You can then figure out your business use proportion, and deduct that percentage of your gas, insurance, licence, car washes, maintenance, and repair costs.
 You can also deduct that percentage of capital cost allowance (which is 30% per year for cars).
 However, there is a dollar limit on a car’s cost that can be used as your base for claiming CCA.
 The limit was $30,000 for many years beginning 2001, but has been increased to $34,000 for cars purchased in 2022 or later.
 (For a “zero-emission” vehicle such as an electric car, the limit is now $59,000.)

 - Meals and entertainment.
 You can claim restaurant meals and tickets to sports events, shows, etc. where the expense was required for your business — e.g., you take a prospective client to lunch or a hockey game.
 However, you can only claim 50% of the cost as a business expense (long-haul truck drivers can claim 80% of meals).

 Home office expenses are deductible only if you fall into one of two categories:

-That is, you do not have an office elsewhere in which you conduct more business than your home office.
-Note that even if you have a major client that provides you with an office on its premises, it is still the client’s premises and it will not necessarily disentitle you to your claim for a home office.
+- Your home is your principal place of business — that is, you do not have an office elsewhere.
+Note that even if you have a major client that provides you with an office on its premises, it is still the client’s premises and it will not disentitle you to your claim for a home office.